WolframResearch/wolfram-notebook-embedder/README.md

 * [Basic example](./test/index.html)

+## Browser Support

+We support all modern browsers (the last 2 major versions of Chrome, Firefox, Edge, Safari), and Internet Explorer 11.
+Particularly for IE 11, this library includes an internal "ponyfill"

 ## Contributing

 Everyone is welcome to contribute.
 Please read the [Development guide](./docs/Development.md) for more information, including how to run the tests.